zhang-mickey/PETs/README.md

 The larger the region. the lower the utility
 Number of users in the region determines privacy(anonymity set size).
 </br>

+### Location l-diversity
+Users in the cloaking region have at least l semantically different locations.

+### Spatiotemporal cloaking
+### Dummy locations
+Adding locations of fake persons
 #### Adaptive-interval cloaking
 The desired degree of anonymity is specified by the parameter kmin, the minimum acceptable anonymity set size.
 <img width="511" alt="image" src="https://github.com/zhang-mickey/PETs/assets/145342600/3794ad49-50d2-4ad8-bdbd-7d81b05a45a8">

 #### Mix zone
 No location tracking within the mix zone
+Users are assigned new pseudonyms when leaving the mix zone.
+### Geo-indistinguishability
+the user's location x is not distinguishable from any other location z within a radius r form x
+level of distinguishability:l = ε × r

+### Distance between positions

+#### Euclidean(planar) distance

+#### Spherical distance
+### Distance between trajectories

 #### Frechet distance
 Distance between two curves